SanjanPiya/AppRTC-iOS/README.md

 ##Todos:

 ##Bugs
+- Call-Test c) Chrome2iPhoneHangupChrome --> d) Chrome2iPhoneHangupiPhone did not work
+- miniLocalVideoDoesNotAppear / RemoteVideo does not appear
 - (setup) sound cannot be disabled from phone while broadcasting sound
 - calling the phone - video does not appear instantly (after a shake it comes)
 - calling from the phone - video appears full and after shake the small vindow comes too
 - after stopping a call a user sometimes cannot be called again.
 Signalling is looking for sessions which do not exist anymore.
 It's not clear why.